teamatldocker/crowd/README.md

 	  -p 8095:8095 blacklabelops/crowd
 ~~~~

-> Subapplication will not be accessible anymore.
-Crowd will run under root context under http://youdockerhost/
+> Subapplications will not be accessible anymore.
+Crowd will run under root context under http://youdockerhost:8095/

 # More In-Depth Features